typedb/typedb-ml/kglib/kgcn_tensorflow/examples/diagnosis/README.md

 1. Make sure a TypeDB server is running

-2. Run the example: `python -m kglib.kgcn.examples.diagnosis.diagnosis`
+2. Run the example: `python -m kglib.kgcn_tensorflow.examples.diagnosis.diagnosis`

    The database, schema and seed data will be created automatically.
 Data is generated synthetically.
 The whole example should complete in under 10 minutes